danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 Like the debates over "Git" and "git," the use of words becomes hugely significant in terms of their meaning and ability to do things in the world in programming and in everyday situations.
 Another example, of decolonizing software, is the use of the terms "master" and "slave" in programming (where one process exerts control over another process), which is considered "an oppressive metaphor" according to The Internet Engineering Task Force (IETF).[^term] In daily interpersonal communications, a further example in langauge would be the politics of pronouns and how the use of "she," "he," or "they" indicates particular subject positions when referring to people and in the gendering of objects, given that language tends to be "man-made."[^Spender] The importance of this is how to do things with words ethically given that words have effects as Judith Butler, amongst others, has incontrovertibly demonstrated.
 In her book *Excitable Speech*, Butler shows how words can be "injurious."[^Butler] We will return to the analogy between speech and programming in Chapter 7, but for now it is enough to say that words have social and political consequences, and this extends to the naming of computational objects and functions.[^Cox] Whether they are directly executable or not they still have effects.

 This politics of language was touched upon in the first section of this chapter, through what we might call an *expanded literacy* — the ability to read, write, and *program* — an enhanced understanding of the relationship between what words mean and do in terms of wider culture.
 Literacy is crucially important to explain how new kinds of reading and writing are required to account for significant cultural and technical changes which includes issues of access.
-To clarify, we can refer back to the beginnings of Cultural Studies as a field, and Richard Hoggart's *Uses of Literacy* (published in 1957) that included working class (or mass) cultures as part of what we call *culture*, previously the preserve of an elite, thereby introducing an expanded notion of literacy.[^Hoggart] Clearly literacy is a shifting notion, changing across cultures, and underpinned by the changing relations between speaking and writing, also explored by Walter J. Ong in *Orality and Literacy*, who argued that the electronic age has sharpened our understanding through the "secondary orality" of media that all depend on writing in various ways.[^Ong] The written words of programming, for instance, demonstrate how our language has been further enhanced by new forms, and how writing is a form of action and not simply a referent of thinking.
+To clarify, we can refer back to the beginnings of Cultural Studies as a field, and Richard Hoggart's *Uses of Literacy* (published in 1957) that included working class (or mass) cultures as part of what we call *culture*, previously the preserve of an elite, thereby introducing an expanded notion of literacy.[^Hoggart] Clearly literacy is a shifting notion, changing across cultures, and underpinned by the changing relations between speaking and writing that were also explored by Walter J. Ong in *Orality and Literacy*, who argued that the electronic age has sharpened our understanding through the "secondary orality" of media that all depend on writing in various ways.[^Ong] The written words of programming, for instance, demonstrate how our language has been further enhanced by new forms, and how writing is a form of action and not simply a referent of thinking.

 In this book we weave together the words and actions of human and computer languages, recognizing that they are not equivalents as such.
-The syntax of JavaScript that we use in this book is one specific instance of this — useful for learning programming fundamentals and basic object-oriented concepts — but also allowing for experimentation with *secondary notation*.
+The syntax of JavaScript that we use in this book is one specific instance of this — useful for learning programming fundamentals and basic concepts — but also allowing for experimentation with *secondary notation*.
 By this, we mean adjusting the formal notation to allow it to be more easily understood, providing opportunities for other creative expressions through semantic ambiguity.
 Think, for instance, of the use of "class" to describe one or more objects in object-oriented programming as well as stratifications in society based on economic and social status.
-An excellent example of this is Harwood's codework *Class Library*, a melding of program code and written text that stresses the material conditions of working with code and the possibility of class action.[^harwood] You might want to look this term up in the references section to clarify the technical understanding.[^class]
+An excellent example of this is Harwood's codework *Class Library*, a melding of program code and written text that stresses the material conditions of working with code and the possibility of class action.[^harwood] You might want to look this term up in the references section to clarify your technical understanding.[^class]

 This argument for programming or coding as a necessary skill for contemporary life seems indisputable, and there are plenty of examples of initiatives related to computational literacy and thinking, from online tutorials to websites such as Codecademy.org and Code.org.
 As introduced at the beginning of this chapter, Vee's *Coding Literacy*  also explores these connections, arguing how the concept of literacy underscores the importance, flexibility, and power of writing for and with computers.[^Vee3] An important aspect of this is that, not only does this help us to better understand the social, technical and cultural dynamics of programming, but it also expands our very notion of literacy and its connection to a politics of exclusion (as with other non-standard literacies).
-Furthermore, and given that programming like other forms of writing, performs actions, it presents itself as way to reconceive politics too: not simply writing or speaking, arguing, or protesting in public, but also demonstrating the ability to modify the technical processes through which the action is performed, in recognition of the ways in which power and control are now structured at the level of infrastructure.[^Kelty]
+Furthermore, and given that programming, like other forms of writing, performs actions, it presents itself as way to reconceive politics too: not simply writing or speaking, arguing, or protesting in public, but also demonstrating the ability to modify the technical processes through which the action is performed, in recognition of the ways in which power and control are now structured at the level of infrastructure.[^Kelty]
+**
 Your first program is a means to engage with these ideas, to run some code.
 As this is not meant to be, nor can be, simply a technical exercise, we ask you to make the critical and practical aspects explicit in producing a README and a RUNME.
-This book serves as a guide for this initial task as well as subsequent ones: to run some code and to think with it.
+This book serves as a guide for this initial task as well as subsequent ones: to run some code and *think with it*.

 ## MiniX[1]: RUNME and README